-Aims and Objectives of Tribal Development Department of West Bengal
+Aims and Objectives of the Tribal Development Department of West Bengal

 Tribal Development is a separate Department like the other dept. of the West Bengal government.
 This department works for the overall welfare of the backward tribal groups.

 The department is working to continue the trend of development mainly among the indigenous groups and make them economically self-sufficient through employment.
 The purpose of the division is multifaceted and broad.